-- 1. Individual: Medals will be awarded to the first ten (10) placing runners. - 2.
-Team: A plaque will be awarded to the first place team. - 3.
-Duplicate Awards: Managers can find a Duplicate Awards order form online in the online Managers Manual in the forms section.
+1) Individual: Medals will be awarded to the first ten (10) placing runners.

+2) Team: A plaque will be awarded to the first place team.

+3) Duplicate Awards for Hosts in case of ties: Managers can find a Duplicate Awards order form in the online Cross Country Manual for Managers.

-4. School Duplicate Awards: Schools can find a Duplicate Awards order form in the online Cross Country School Manual (for lost or teams/schools part of a Coop).
+4) School Duplicate Awards: Schools can find a Duplicate Awards order form in the online Cross Country Manual for Schools (for lost or teams/schools part of a Coop).